 Additionally, since you can find several versions of the HAWG backpack, keep in mind that we will focus on the 20-liter version of the civilian pack, which is a redesign of the old model.

 When rating this pack, I considered not just the standalone specs of the HAWG, but also how it compares to its competitors.
-And, I will discuss the reason for its ratings in detail in each of the section, so be sure to check them out.
+And, I will discuss the reason for its ratings in detail in each section, so be sure to check them out.

 So, the HAWG starts off slow, in the weight and comfort aspect.
 But it excels in all other aspects, which is why it gets such a high final score.

 In the rest of this review, we will talk about each of these sections, and you will be able to see exactly why this CamelBak pack got those scores.
-I’ll tell you about its upsides and its downsides, and hopefully you will have a clear picture of whether or not this is the right fit for you.
+I’ll tell you about its upsides and its downsides, and hopefully, you will have a clear picture of whether or not this is the right fit for you.

 The HAWG is a mountaineering/biking hydration pack, and its weight is one of its crucial points.
 It really needs to be lightweight, since anything heavy is just going to slow you down.
 Especially when you also consider the fact that you will always be carrying at least 3 liters of water, on top of all your other gear.
 So, let’s take a look at the basic specs of this CamelBak pack.